Juandavidc08/language-game/README.md

 ## Credits

 - For the AMAZING!
-ASSCCII book Art made by Donovan Bake[book](https://www.asciiart.eu/books/books) Edited to make it work but maintain the same structure
+ASCII book Art made by Donovan Bake[book](https://www.asciiart.eu/books/books) Edited to make it work but maintain the same structure
 - Python.org for making me understand to accessthe filesystem [os.path](https://docs.python.org/3/library/os.path.html)
 -  The python code for explaining how to get the [translator-API](https://thepythoncode.com/article/translate-text-in-python?utm_content=cmp-true)
 - Askpython for giving me ideas of games that help me with the first ideas of what I wanted to achieve[like-this-one](https://www.askpython.com/python/examples/easy-games-in-python)